 Backup Still a Requirement in the AWS Cloud

-AWS offers many features enterprises want from a public cloud platform to include high availability, redundancy, security, and many more.
+AWS offers many features enterprises want from a public cloud platform including high availability, redundancy, security, and many more.
 Despite all the benefits AWS offers, large enterprises must keep one principle in mind: they retain responsibility for their data.

 AWS does offer its own backup software.
 However, it is a separate offering optimized for virtual machine backup to which enterprises must subscribe.
-Many large enterprises will have application and data requiring specific backup and recovery features beyond what AWS’s backup software offers.
-This will necessitate they acquire a third-party solution that meets their AWS backup and recovery needs.
+Many large enterprises will have applications and data requiring specific backup and recovery features beyond what AWS’s backup software offers.
+This will necessitate them to acquire a third-party solution that meets their AWS backup and recovery needs.